-- 1. Improved understanding of Arctic change and its local and global effects that capitalize on innovative and optimized observation infrastructure, advances in understanding of fundamental processes, and new approaches to modeling interactions among the natural environment, built environment, and social systems. - 2.
-New enhanced research communities that are diverse, integrative, and well-positioned to carry out productive research at the intersections of Arctic natural and built environments and social systems. - 3.
-Research outcomes that inform U.S. national security and economic development needs in the Arctic and enable resilient, sustainable Arctic communities.
+- 1. Improved understanding of Arctic change and its local and global effects that capitalizes on: innovative and optimized observation infrastructure; advances in understanding of fundamental processes; and new approaches to modeling interactions among the natural environment, built environment, and social systems. - 2.
+New and enhanced research communities that are diverse, integrative, and well-positioned to carry out productive research on the interactions or connections between Arctic natural and built environments and social systems and how these connections inform our understanding of Arctic change and its local and global effects. - 3.
+Research outcomes that inform U.S. national security, economic development, and societal well-being and enable resilient, sustainable Arctic communities. - 4.
+Enhanced efforts in formal and informal education that focus on the multi-scale impacts of Arctic change on natural and built environments and social systems and broadly disseminate research outcomes.

-In FY 2017, NSF issued a Dear Colleague Letter (DCL) on the GCR Big Idea (NSF17-065) to explore Convergence approaches within four of the research-focused NSF Big Ideas including NNA.
+In FY 2017, NSF issued a Dear Colleague letter (DCL) on the Growing Convergence Research Big Idea (NSF 17-065)1 to explore convergence approaches within four of the research-focused NSF Big Ideas, including NNA.
 This DCL requested proposals for Research Coordination Networks (RCNs), workshops, and activities to enhance Arctic observational systems.
-In FY 2018, NSF issued a DCL on Stimulating Research Related to NNA (NSF18-048), requesting proposals for workshops, RCNs, and proposals be submitted to the Arctic Sciences program in OPP.
-NSF awarded 25 new projects under these two DCLs and related opportunities.
-In FY 2019, NSF issued a solicitation for NNA (NSF19-511) and plans to make approximately 25 awards to support research grants, and planning grants that develop convergence research teams.
+In FY 2018, NSF issued a DCL on Stimulating Research Related to NNA (NSF 18-048),2 requesting research proposals building on the FY 2017 awards, as well as proposals for workshops and RCNs.
+NSF awarded 25 new projects under these two

+DCLs and related opportunities with budgets ranging from \$50,000 to \$1.50 million lasting up to 60 months.
+In FY 2019, NSF issued a solicitation for NNA (NSF 19-511)3 and made 13 awards to support research projects, and eight awards to support planning projects that will develop convergence research teams, with budgets ranging from \$13,000 to \$3.0 million lasting up to 60 months.

-FY 2020 Investments
+FY 2021 Investments

-NSF's NNA activities in FY 2020 will focus on enabling advances in priority areas, which will be developed by building on outcomes from FY 2017 - FY 2019 activities.
-In 2019, NNA focused on advances in observing technologies and convergent social/built/natural environment systems science.
-FY 2020 support for this investment will continue, and NSF expects to issue another solicitation in FY 2020.
+NSF's NNA activities in FY 2021 will focus on enabling advances in priority areas, which will be developed by building on outcomes from FY 2017 to FY 2020 activities.
+In FY 2020, NNA is focusing on convergent social/built/natural environment systems science; advances in observation, communication, and computation and data systems; and community-coordination activities.
+In FY 2021, NSF will continue support for NNA, and expects to issue another solicitation.

-NSF will also continue coordination and leveraging of NNA-related activities with external stakeholders, including other federal agencies through the Interagency Arctic Research
+NSF will continue to coordinate and leverage NNA-related activities with external stakeholders, including:

-Policy Committee chaired by the NSF Director, local residents and indigenous peoples through state and local governance structures of Alaska, as well as with international partners through fora such as the biannual International Arctic Science Ministerial.
-All of the identified FY 2020 NNA activities will support goals 1, 2, and 3.
+- other federal agencies through the Interagency Arctic Research Policy Committee chaired by the NSF Director; - local residents and indigenous peoples through state and local governance structures of Alaska; and - international partners through for such as the biannual International Arctic Science Ministerial.

+The portfolio of FY 2021 NNA activities will support the goals listed above.

-Major U.S. Policy Documents Relating to the Arctic
+Major U.S. Policy Documents Relating to Arctic